thebushschool/fcsr/projects/intro_to_rpi/readme.md

 ### Step 2.
 Let's create our first Raspberry PI Jupyter Notebook in JupyterLab

-1. Download the ```first_notebook.ipynb``` by [right-clicking this link and select 'Save Link As'](first_notebook.ipynb) and then drag the ```first_notebook.ipynb``` file to your laptop to the rPI's JupyterLab.
+1. Download the ```first_notebook.ipynb``` by [right-clicking this link and select 'Save Link As'](first_notebook.ipynb) and then drag the ```first_notebook.ipynb``` file from your laptop to your folder in rPI's JupyterLab.
+    🟠 ✅ Did you make sure that you are creating this notebook in your user folder?

 1. Create a hand-drawn wiring diagram for the following circuit imaged below.
 Modify the template of the wiring diagram given to you to create this drawing.
 Take a picture of the wiring diagram and mail it to yourself.
-Add this picture file (.jpg or .png) from your laptop to your laptop to the rPI's JupyterLab.
+Add this picture file (.jpg or .png) from your laptop to ypur folder in the rPI's JupyterLab.
 Add a link to this picture inside the Wiring diagram Markdown cell created for you by adding a single line similar to:
     ````
     ![wire1](photoname1.jpg)
     ````